farspeak/solvearc/README.md

 ./solver.js --website "https://arcprize.org/play?task=00576224" --template template.yaml --query "What's the solution?"
  ```

-Btw. if it stops working, then it means we've run out of compute :=)
+Btw. if it stops working, it means we've run out of compute :=)

 ## Table of Contents